53 Different Types of Beetles in Michigan

 43. Metallic Wood-boring Beetle

-These types of beetles in Michigan are insects and because they undergo complete metamorphosis.
-It is difficult to distinguish between a larva and an adult beetle.
+These types of beetles in Michigan are insects because they undergo complete metamorphosis.
+It isn’t easy to distinguish between a larva and an adult beetle.

 The metallic wood-boring beetle, Chalcophora (Chalcophora fortis), is an insect most commonly found in the Great Lakes region.